 My plugin version of Mockups doesn't support symbols, does that mean that I can't import mockups that use symbols?#

-In Balsamiq Mockups for Desktop, when you export a mockup that contains symbols ("File > Export Mockup XML" in the menu), you will see the following dialog:
+In Balsamiq Mockups for Desktop (version 2), when you export a mockup that contains symbols ("File > Export Mockup XML" in the menu), you will see the following dialog:

 There are two options: "Export As-Is" and "Export with Symbols 'Broken Apart'".
 Choosing the first option will not include symbols in the exported XML.
 This is appropriate for exporting and importing between versions that support symbols (such as Mockups for Desktop and myBalsamiq).